ALASdoo/alasdoo_com_v2/content/english/case-studies/streamlining-carpooling.md

 #### School platform

-Another important part of testing involves cross-browser testing of web platforms created for schools and parents.
+Another important part of testing involves cross&#8209;browser testing of web platforms created for schools and parents.
 This platform helps schools gather basic information about families to facilitate connections for carpooling.
-Our testing includes verifying parent logins, displaying all families' locations on the map, and testing carpool invitations and in-app messaging to improve parent connections.
+Our testing includes verifying parent logins, displaying all families' locations on the map, and testing carpool invitations and in&#8209;app messaging to improve parent connections.

 ### The biggest challenge: Ensuring safety of the users